VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 - **Origami-Makin'** - Join us in making/learning how to make origami!

+- **Morning Walk** - Whether you want to meet fellow hackers or simply enjoy the morning views, join us on a walk to Centennial park.

 - **Cup Stacking** - Compete to build the tallest cup tower!
 Hosted by MLH and the VandyHacks team.

 - **Lightning Talks** - Stop by to hear talks given by other hackers on a large variety of topics.